Russian Language Lessons for Foreigners

 How to Learn Russian – 8 Things You Need to Know

 Russian is beautiful, no argument about that.
 But the language of Pushkin is also very, very difficult.
-I’ve been studying Russian for some years now and I can tell you – it’s a language that must be studied constantly and seriously if you want to achieve good results.
+I’ve been studying Russian in Russia for some years now and I can tell you – it’s a language that must be studied constantly and seriously if you want to achieve good results.
 If you are thinking about studying Russian, reading this post you will give you a flavour of what to expect!

 1) Let’s start with the good news

 You’ll probably be surprised to hear this, but some things are definitely easier in Russian than in English.
 For example, the verb “to be” is not used when you are talking in the present tense.
 Or, you won’t have to choose between the, a or an – articles in Russian don’t exist!
 And, what I absolutely love about Russian is its logic: once you learn a stem you can easily form verbs, adjectives and nouns.

 Here comes the bad news: the contemporary Russian alphabet consists of 33 letters.
 Some of them exist only in Russian and represent sounds rather difficult to pronounce (й, ы, ш, щ, ъ, ь).
 When I started to learn Russian, pronouncing the letter ы was a nightmare for me: I thought I would never pronounce it right, but after some practice I learnt how.
 Nothing is impossible after all…or maybe it is when we talk about Russian.
 No matter how I strive, I still can’t hear the difference between ш and щ!

 3) Gender of nouns